 Current BES Fellow Mera Dougherty started college on the path to becoming a neuroscientist.
 But after volunteering with local high schoolers, many of whom hadn’t received the academic preparation needed to fill out a college application, much less succeed in higher education, she decided to pursue teaching.

-After working in local schools in Brooklyn, New York, and Austin, Texas, Dougherty earned a spot in the BES Fellowship, where she is now partnering with Compass Rose Academy to propose a new K-12 charter school in the Austin area.
+After working in local schools in Brooklyn, New York, and Austin, Texas, Dougherty earned a spot in the BES Fellowship: Growth Track, where she is now partnering with Compass Rose Academy to propose a new K-12 charter school in the Austin area.
 She’s particularly inspired by the proposed campus’s name — Compass Rose: Destiny.

 “We chose the name because destiny is truly determined by the path you choose,” she says.
 “Our school believes that we are helping kids realize their true destiny, those things that they dream of when they fall asleep or didn’t even know were possible.
 We’re not here to save families, we are here to open the door for students to achieve greatness.”